Burmese literature: First printing press (1816)

 The arrival of the first printing press in Burma in 1816, sent by the British Serampore Mission, helped to liberalise centuries-old traditions of writing in verse (lay-lone tha-paik (လေးလုံးတစ်ပိုဒ်), a poetry type, where four syllable lines are linked in a climbing rhyme and grouped into stanzas of 30 lines.).

 Monks remained powerful in Burmese literature, compiling histories of Burma.
 Kyigan Shingyi (1757–1807) wrote the Jataka Tales incorporating Burmese elements, including the myittaza (Pali metta or love + Burmese sa or letter), which are love letters and are important sources of first-hand accounts of the economic and social changes Burma was undergoing before colonialism.
 During the First Anglo-Burmese War (1823–1826), more solemn and muted moods exuded from Burmese literature, including lyrical music.
 In addition, yazawin, historical chronicles, became important in the Konbaung dynasty, although they had been written since the Inwa dynasty.
-In 1724, U Kala wrote the Maha yazawin gyi (The Great Chronicles), covering Burmese history until 1711.
+In 1724, U Kala wrote the Maha Yazawin (The Great Chronicles), covering Burmese history until 1711.

-In 1829, King Bagyidaw appointed scholars to compile the Hmannan yazawin dawgyi (Glass Palace Chronicle), covering Burmese history until 1821.
-A successor king, King Mindon Min appointed a committee of Burmese scholars from 1867 to 1869 to create the Dutiya maha yazawin dawgyi (The Second Great Royal Chronicles).
+In 1829, King Bagyidaw appointed scholars to compile the Hmannan Yazawin (Glass Palace Chronicle), covering Burmese history until 1821.
+A successor king, King Mindon Min appointed a committee of Burmese scholars from 1867 to 1869 to create the Dutiya Yazawin (The Second Great Royal Chronicles).
+The final major royal chronicle the Konbaung Set Yazawin was published in 1905 by Maung Maung Tin, a British colonial official and related to Konbaung royalty.